Rapid River water or watershed scenery in Maine

 Low clear water

-Go smaller, stay back, and favor soft-hackle, dry-dropper, and careful dry-fly presentations.
+Go smaller, stay back, and favor soft-hackle, dry-dropper, and careful dry-fly drifts.

 04